 Aspen Global Network

-The Aspen Institute has international partners in the Czech Republic (Prague), France, (Paris), Germany (Berlin), Italy (Rome), Romania (Bucharest), Spain (Madrid), India (New Delhi), Japan (Tokyo), México (Mexico City) and Ukraine (Kyiv).
+The Aspen Institute has international partners in the Czech Republic (Prague, Warsaw), France, (Paris), Germany (Berlin), Italy (Rome), Romania (Bucharest), Spain (Madrid), United Kingdom (London), Ukraine (Kyiv), India (New Delhi), Japan (Tokyo), México (Mexico City), Colombia (Bogota) and New Zealand .
 These centers conduct independently developed and supported programs, conferences, and seminars on region-specific issues, global challenges, and leadership development.
-Each partner works closely with the Aspen Institute’s headquarters to develop unique programming but to stay true to Aspen’s mission of value-based leadership and enlightened dialogue.
+Each partner works with the Aspen Institute’s headquarters to stay true to Aspen’s mission of value-based leadership and enlightened dialogue.

 Our international partners focus on the development of leadership networks and informed dialogue about the values and principles of democracy and the rule of law, as well as a wide array of economic, financial, social, and political topics.
 The centers host seminars, workshops, conferences, and policy programs for high-level leaders and decision-makers to encourage discussion and debate on global and foreign policy, defense, and trade issues as well as current political and international affairs.